lucaswerkmeister/wp_geohashing/README.md

    * Get yourself a developer account, if you don't already have one
    * Register your phone for development, if you haven't already
-   * Run the app on "Device" (remember, I could be evil - be careful :) ) If that's too much effort for you, I think I will release a first version of the app very soon - just wait for it.
+   * Run the app on "Device" (remember, I could be evil - be careful :) )

 Contributing
 ============